BMW eyes U.S. production hike in push for sales record

 The car maker said it expected sales in the second half of 2014 to be higher than in the first six months as a result of a large number of model launches, including the compact 2-series coupe and the 2-series Active Tourer.

-By using the same underpinnings as BMW, the Mini brand will be able to develop a range of new vehicles, board member Peter Schwarzenbauer said, declining to elaborate what the future variants may be.

-A key part of BMW’s push is to launch emissions free vehicles, such as the i3 electric car and an electric scooter.

-Later this year BMW is launching the i8, a hybrid sportscar made of carbon fiber, with a starting price of around 126,000 euros and an initial production run of 1,000 vehicles, BMW board member for sales and marketing Ian Robertson said.
+BMW is also launching the i8, a diesel hybrid sportscar made of carbon fiber, later this year with a starting price of around 126,000 euros.

+BMW board member for sales and marketing Ian Robertson said the i8 will have an initial production run of 1,000 vehicles.

 BMW will make greater use of carbon fiber in other models from its vehicle range, and is developing the next generation Z4 roadster together with Toyota Motor Corp.(7203.T), Robertson said.

-Separately, BMW published its annual report, which showed that CEO Reithofer received total compensation of 7.03 million euros in 2013, a 6 percent increase on the previous year.
+Separately, BMW published it annual report, which showed that CEO Reithofer received total compensation of 7.03 million euros in 2013, a 6 percent increase on the previous year.